 Today, although the primary focus is still on participating in various information security competitions, the goals of WCSC have expanded to include raising awareness in regard to issues within the field of information security among its membership and the community.

-We hold weekly meetings during every semester and accept USF students of all majors and all skill levels as members.
-Members of WCSC have the opportunity to gain valuable hands-on experience with real-world security problems, as well as build resumes by participating in the numerous events the Club is engaged in.
+We currently hold three weekly meetings during the semester and accept USF students of all majors and all skill levels as members.
+Members of WCSC have the opportunity to gain valuable hands-on experience with real-world security problems.
 We strive to provide as many opportunities as possible for our members to grow, learn, and become ideal candidates for information security positions after graduation.

 Everyone is always welcome to attend our meetings and play in CTFs with us.
-However, if you want to be considered a member of the club, we want you to be a part of one of our two teams:
+However, if you want to compete with the club, we want you to be a part of one (or both) of our two teams:

-WCSC CTF team: Solve at least one CTF challenge a semester, come up with the write-up, and upload it to our GitHub repository.
-Ideally, you should all try to be as involved as you can to get the most out of this community; and hopefully, you will all build great relationships doing so.
+WCSC CTF team: Solve at least one CTF challenge a semester, write a solution guide for the challenge (a write-up), and inform our officers for next steps.
+Competing in person with the club is the best way to get the most out of this community and build great relationships with other WCSC members.
 To learn more about CTFs and their importance, read this.
+Check our website for meeting information!

 Educate Members in the community about computer security related topics